 Avoid taking an expensive pair of sandals that could “walk away” after you leave them outside.
 Cheap flip-flops can be purchased nearly everywhere in Southeast Asia.

 Some upscale clubs and restaurants require shoes with a closed toe; some of the skybars in Bangkok maintain a dress code.
 Take along a light pair of proper shoes if you plan to hit nicer places in the evenings.

 If you plan to do any trekking or serious adventures, you'll want some sort of lightweight adventure sandal that offers toe protection.

 Packing for the Rainy Season

-Most people wouldn’t wear skimpy or revealing clothing to church at home; the same rules of etiquette apply in Southeast Asia.
-If you intend to visit the picturesque temples and mosques — and there are plenty — you’ll need to cover your legs and shoulders to show respect.
+Most people wouldn’t wear skimpy or sexy/revealing clothing to church or a formal dinner at home; the same rules of etiquette apply in Southeast Asia.
+If you intend to visit the picturesque temples and mosques — there are plenty — you’ll need to cover your legs and shoulders to show respect.